rust-lang/rust-wiki-backup/Lib-rand.md

        - "The Mersenne twister is the default random number generator for Python,[7][8] Ruby,[9] R,[10] PHP,[11] MATLAB and also available in C++[12] since C++11."
        - "The algorithm in its native form is not suitable for cryptography"
        - [SIMD-oriented Fast Mersenne Twister (SFMT)](http://www.math.sci.hiroshima-u.ac.jp/~m-mat/MT/SFMT/)
-          - dSFMT is used by Julia
+          - dSFMT is used by Julia, and possibly Erlang
   2. Technique: Testing quality of random numbers
     - Very important!
 Extremely hard to tell if random numbers are "random enough" (a bug in an implementation, or a bad algorithm, can produce numbers that look random but aren't random enough for many purposes).
     - [Overview wikipedia article](http://en.wikipedia.org/wiki/Randomness_test)